HYBRID / BUY NOW PAY LATER (BNPL) OPTIONS

 • If the purchase is under the write-off threshold you may be able to write off the whole cost over the first year.**

 • Make sure you know what products you are being offered and their specifications so that you can make real comparisons.
 Not all solar systems are the same.
-You need to know whether you are getting a budget brand that might not be efficient or have a poor life expectancy.

 • Interest may be free for a certain period, but then start to accrue, often at a high rate, after the interest free period.**

-• Make sure you know who you are dealing with – remember the installer is generally not the finance provider and once the system is installed, that is who you will be dealing with.
-Check the installer’s and the financier’s credentials carefully.
+• Make sure you know who you are dealing with - remember the installer is generally not the finance provider and once the system is installed, that is who you will be dealing with.
+Check both the installer’s and the financier’s credentials carefully.**